patrickamadeus/patrickamadeus.github.io/index.md

 ## Research Interests

-During my study and from my prior experience, I often work around these topics (but not limited to):
+During my studies and prior experience, I have often worked on topics including, but not limited to, the following:
-1. **Multimodal Imbalance:** I believe that imbalanced learning is a pressing bottleneck that inhibits us to obtain reliable multimodal models, as modality shortcuts and bias phenomena can harm both of their performance and evaluation objectiveness.
-My work focuses on discovering the root cause of this bottleneck and exploring methods to better align models in these imbalanced scenarios.
+1. **Multimodal Imbalance:** I believe that imbalanced learning is a significant bottleneck that prevents us from obtaining reliable multimodal models, as modality shortcuts and biases can harm both performance and the objectivity of evaluation.
+My work focuses on discovering its root causes and exploring methods to better align models to prevent such issues.
-2. **LLM/VLM Alignment:** I also work on both architectural and non-architectural adaptations (knowledge enrichment, data reformulation, RL) to address above issue and/or improve multimodal language modeling in general.
+2. **LLM/VLM Alignment:** I also work on both architectural and non-architectural adaptations (knowledge enrichment, data reformulation, RL) to address above issues and/or improve multimodal language modeling in general.
-3. **Large-Scale Evaluations:** I often question model robustness in varying resource-level scenarios, which requires balancing wide and specific high-quality evaluation coverage.
-My work in this area aims for better inclusivity in multimodal models, specifically by tackling concept underrepresentation through targeted data curation in multilingual and multicultural domains.
+3. **Large-Scale Evaluations:** I often question model robustness in scenarios with varying resource levels; however, probing this requires designing both broad and specific evaluation coverage.
+My work in this area aims to design benchmarks that assess the inclusivity of multimodal models, specifically by addressing concept underrepresentation through targeted data curation in multilingual and multicultural domains.

 ## Updates